jonathanlermitage/tikione-jacocoverage/README.md

 I hope a first release next week (between Sunday 21 April and Friday 26).

+You can get the latest development build (for testing purpose only!) at: <https://sourceforge.net/projects/nbjacoco/files/latest_dev_build/>

 ## Author
 * Jonathan Lermitage (<jonathan.lermitage@entreprise38.org>)